CuberYyc808/CuberYyc808.github.io/_pages/tools.md

 <img src="../files/Trajectory_generic.gif" alt="Trajectory_generic" width="700"/>

-- [GeneralizedSasakiNakamura.jl](https://github.com/ricokaloklo/GeneralizedSasakiNakamura.jl) is a Julia package to solve the linear metric perturbation in Kerr spacetime.
+- [GeneralizedSasakiNakamura.jl](https://github.com/ricokaloklo/GeneralizedSasakiNakamura.jl) is a Julia package to solve the linear metric perturbation equations in Kerr spacetime.
 I contribute to the `Inhomogeneous` sector of the codes.
-The founder of the codes is [Rico](https://ricokaloklo.github.io)
+The founder of the codes is [Rico Lo](https://ricokaloklo.github.io)